dukelec/cdbus_gui/Readme.md

 }
 ```

- - "reg_r" and "reg_w" are the default register group config, you can left them empty and edit on the UI.
+ - "reg_r" and "reg_w" are the default register group configurations; you can leave them empty and edit via the UI (after editing, the browser debug window will print them; "less_r" and "less_w" work the same way).
- - The "fmt" of the "plot" data corresponds to two packet formats: "x1 a1 b1 a2 b2 ..." and "x1 a1 b1 x2 a2 b2 ...".
+ - The "fmt" of "plot" data corresponds to two packet formats:
- - The former is an x-axis data shared between multiple groups of data in each packet.
-The first character "I" of fmt is the format of x, which represents uint32_t, generally a count variable in mcu, with 1 added to each loop and a fixed loop period.
-The number after "I" represents the delta between x1 and x2, thus recovering x2 x3 ...
+   * "x1 a1 b1 a2 b2 …" – x-axis data is shared across groups.
+"I" denotes a uint32_t counter, incremented each loop; a number after "I" gives the delta to recover subsequent x values.
- - The latter is the one without a number after "I", where each set of data inside a package has an x value, suitable for scenarios where the loop period changes.
+   * "x1 a1 b1 x2 a2 b2 …" – each data set has its own x value, suitable for variable loop periods.

-(Notes: The "reg_r", "reg_w", "less_r" and "less_w" will be printed in the console when the editing is finished.)

 ### More Info
-As a side note, `cdnet ip` is a reference to the concept of ipv6, which facilitates the use of strings to represent different addresses and is defined as follows.
+As a side note, `CDNET Address` refers to the IPv6 concept, allowing strings to represent different addresses, defined as follows.

 ```
-/* CDNET address string formats:
+/* CDNET Address string formats:
 *
 *            localhost      local link     unique local    multicast
 *             10:00:00